EmilyBertani/Algorithmic_Trading_Readme/README.md

 ---

-With this project we have conducted multiple models for backtesting strategies for various stocks.
+With this project we have constructed multiple models to determine optimal backtesting strategies.
+Once the desired models and strategies have been determined, they can be tested on various stocks of one's choosing.

 ---